Effective Kotlin Item 35: Consider defining a DSL for complex object creation

-Now our DSL is well-defined.
-To make it work fine, at every step we need to create a builder and initialize it using a function from parameter (
+Now our DSL is well defined.
+To make it work properly, at every step we need to create a builder and initialize it using a function from the functional parameter (

 init in the example below).
-After that, the builder will contain all the data specified in this
+Then, the builder will contain all the data specified in this

 init function argument.
 This is the data we need.
-Therefore, we can either return this builder, or we can produce another object holding this data.
-In this example, we’ll just return builder.
+Therefore, we can either return this builder, or we can produce another object that holds this data.
+In this example, we’ll just return the builder.
 This is how the

 table function could be defined:

 apply function, as shown before, to shorten this function:

 Similarly, we can use it in other parts of this DSL to make them more concise: